Which UK graduate schemes sponsor visas

 Why no fixed list exists

-• Sponsorship is per-employer and per-cohort.
+Sponsorship is per-employer and per-cohort.
 A company can sponsor one year and pause the next; a scheme can sponsor some roles and not others.
+Adverts don't help much either: some state sponsorship clearly, many don't, and "you must have the right to work in the UK" sometimes quietly means no sponsorship.

-• Lists go stale fast.
-A blog's "schemes that sponsor in 2025" is often wrong by 2026.
+• Lists go stale fast: a 2025 list is often wrong by 2026

 So instead of trusting a list, verify each scheme yourself.
 It takes minutes.